A Fusion of Ecology & Rustic Architecture

 - Focus on quality materials, long-term durability, functionality and beauty

-- Embrace uniqueness and resourcefulness via custom solutions to every natural space
+- Embrace uniqueness and resourcefulness via custom solutions for every natural space

-- Take into account Raven’s Nest seasons and natural rhythms to enhance a rich nature experience
+- Take into account Raven’s Nest seasons to enhance a rich and comfortable natural experience

-- Leverage copper sinks and metal for it’s durability and beauty, contributing to the character of the Safari Camp over time
+- Use copper sinks and other metals for their durability and beauty, contributing to the rustic character of the Safari Camp over time

-- Use only locally sourced materials and partner with local artisans and with high levels of craftmanship
+- Use locally sourced materials and partner with local artisans possessing high levels of craftmanship

 - Encourage a deeper connection with Nature and Sky Islands biodiversity for all who visit the Safari Camp

 Every action Vincent and Claudia have taken at Raven’s Nest Nature Sanctuary since their arrival on March 2008 has been focused on preserving the gorgeous land and it’s natural resources, benefiting all of it’s varied habitats.
 Realizing that without a healthy environment we are all ultimately in dire straits, they strive each day to make a positive difference in helping our planet.
-Hence, Vincent and Claudia unwavering strategy has been to benefit varied habitats and help conserve water in one of the world’s most vital biodiversity hotspots.
+Being located in one of the world’s premiere biodiversity hotspots only raises the stakes in regards to the urgency of conservation efforts at the preserve.

-Thus from the onset, all the new structures seemed “planted” amidst the gorgeous vegetation.
-Together, Vincent and Claudia committed to protecting its native plants.
-Thus, not a single tree or shrub was removed or damaged during its construction.
+Thus from the onset, all the new structures seemed themselves “planted” amidst the gorgeous vegetation.
+Not a single tree or shrub was removed or damaged during the construction of the Sky Islands Safari Camp.
 Instead, Claudia worked with the open spaces, which consisted mostly of nonnative grass species.

-The Safari Camp allows a very direct and intimate interface with Nature, discovering and interacting with the diverse Sky Islands flora, fauna, and fungi.
-Therefore, at Raven’s Nest it’s a perpetual exploration and celebration of the renowned biodiversity, all-the-while contributing to the protection of the environment and the health of the valuable habitats at the Nature Sanctuary.
+The Safari Camp allows a very direct and intimate interface with Nature, where visitors discover and interact with the diverse flora, fauna, and fungi of the Sky Islands.
+Each day at Raven’s Nest is a perpetual exploration and celebration of life, the renowned biodiversity of the region taking center stage.

-At the Sky Islands Safari Camp, Vincent implemented the same ecological restoration principles throught the preserve transforming a stretch of Mesquite Woodland that was rife with nonnative plants to one utterly devoid of them.
-The native plants Vincent planted have been a magnet for wildlife.
-All of the species below have human uses in addition to their utility to wildlife.
+At the Safari Camp Vincent implemented the same ecological restoration principles he used throughout the preserve, transforming a stretch of Mesquite Woodland that was rife with nonnative plants to one utterly devoid of them.
+The native species Vincent planted have been a magnet for a broad spectrum of wildlife.
+All of the planted species listed below have human uses in addition to their utility to wildlife.

 Trees